Health and safety protections

 Can I get compensation if I’m injured because of an unsafe workplace?

-Compensation for injuries caused by accidents is available under the accident compensation scheme, administered by ACC (see the chapter “Accident compensation (ACC)”).
+Yes.
+If you’re unable to work because of your injury, compensation is available under the accident compensation scheme, administered by ACC (see the chapter “Accident compensation (ACC)”).